 2. Power on the standalone mesh router and wait for it to power on.

-3. In the System / Overview page of the app, wait for the "Add to Network" pairing message to appear.
+3. In the System / Overview page of the app, wait for the "Adopt to a mesh" pairing message to appear.
 Follow these setup steps to first wirelessly connect the standalone unit to the main router.
 Even if you will later connect them via cable, it is important to begin with both routers next to each other, pair them wirelessly, and once the process is complete, you can connect them by cable in step 5.

 4. Once the mesh router has been wirelessly paired, go to the app's System / Overview page and tap on the newly paired mesh router's icon to open its settings.